 The Insurance Institute for Highway Safety, a insurance industry research group, confirmed Tuesday that the risk of impairment to driving can occur well before a drinker reaches the .08 level.
 The Insurance Institute for Highway Safety, a insurance industry research group, confirmed Tuesday that the risk of impairment to driving can occur well before a drinker reaches the .08 level.

 For more information on the proposal read the Lebanon Daily News at:

 If you have been injured in a Pennsylvania car accident, or a loved one has been injured, or you have a Pennsylvania wrongful death claim, as a result of a car accident caused by a Pennsylvania drunk driver, contact a Pennsylvania Car Accident Lawyer at 717-888-8888 and we will answer any questions you have about the Pennsylvania car, truck or motorcycle accident and the legal rights you may have due to the personal injury and losses involving any Harrisburg car accident, especially if you may need a lawyer for the Central Pennsylvania car accident.
-Our lawyers can meet you at our offices in Harrisburg or Camp Hill, or go out ot your home or hospital.
+Our lawyers can meet you at our office in Harrisburg or go out ot your home or hospital.